disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/sum1dnode.md

 ## Overview

-The `Sum1D` node is used to form summations over up to three defined regions of data produced by a {{< gui-node "Process1D" >}} node.
+The `Sum1D` node is used to form summations over up to three defined regions of data produced by a {{< node "Process1D" >}} node.

 ## Description

-Once a {{< gui-node "Process1D" >}} node has processed data into something meaningful the `Sum1D` node can perform a summation of that data over defined ranges, providing an averaged value of the quantity.
+Once a {{< node "Process1D" >}} node has processed data into something meaningful the `Sum1D` node can perform a summation of that data over defined ranges, providing an averaged value of the quantity.

 Note that, of the three ranges, the first ("A") is always calculated.